The Spiritual Man

 use eloquent speech or the philosophies of this age.
 Instead, he proclaimed

-Christ crucified - (“For I determined not to know anything among you, except
+Christ Crucified - (“For I determined not to know anything among you, except

 Jesus Christ, and him as crucified”).

-By “power” he did not mean miraculous displays of “signs and wonders.”
+he does not mean miraculous displays of “signs and wonders.”
+He came to Corinth

-He came to Corinth “in weakness, fear, and much trembling.”
-His scandalous
+“in weakness, fear, and much trembling.”
+His proclamation of “Christ

-to the Corinthians - (“For the word of the cross is to them that perish
+salvation and life to the Corinthian believers - (“For the word of the

-foolishness, but to us who are saved it is the power of God”).
+cross is to them that perish foolishness, but to us who are saved it is the

-they could not comprehend what God would do through the Cross.
+not comprehend what God would do through the Cross.

-Any belief system that denies the goodness of God’s
+Any belief system that denies the goodness of

 Believers who strive to peer into the “spirit